The Applied pi-calculus: Type Systems and Expresiveness

 Abstract

-In this master thesis we present an encoding of the Applied pi-calculus (AppPi) in the pi-calculus and it is shown how AppPi can be instantiated to obtain the spi-calculus.
-Furthermore, we define two type systems for AppPi.
-One is a basic type system capable of capturing errors such as arity mismatch and erroneous use of names.
-The other is a type system equivalent to the type system for the spi-calculus for checking security properties proposed by Abadi.
-It is shown that the representation of the spi-calculus preserves types with respect to this type system.
-The encoding of the spi-calculus in the instance of AppPi is shown to be sound and complete with espect to operational correspondence.
-In order to facilitate the proof of this result a semantics for the spi-calculus in the same style as the semantics for AppPi is used, i.e. an early labelled transition relation.
-This modified semantics is shown to be strongly equivalent to that of the originally proposed by Abadi and Gordon which uses the notion of abstractions and concretions.
-We do not directly encode the equational theory used in AppPi, rather we rely on well-known results for transforming such a theory into a confluent and terminating rewrite system on which the encoding is performed.
-The encoding is shown to be sound with respect to operational correspondence.
-In light of the sparse amount of work which has followed the original publication of AppPi, one of the major assets of our encoding is that it makes the vast amount of theoretical and practical tools developed for the pi-calculus available for reasoning in AppPi.
+This thesis studies formal models for communicating systems.
+We give an encoding of the Applied pi-calculus (AppPi) into the pi-calculus and show how AppPi can be instantiated to obtain the spi-calculus.
+We define two type systems for AppPi: a basic system that catches common mistakes such as arity mismatches (wrong number of arguments) and incorrect use of names (such as channels), and a security-oriented system equivalent to Abadi's type system for the spi-calculus for checking security properties.
+Our representation of the spi-calculus preserves types with respect to this system.
+We prove that the encoding of the spi-calculus within the AppPi instance is sound and complete with respect to operational correspondence, meaning that behaviors in the source and target match closely.
+To support these proofs, we give the spi-calculus a semantics in the same style as AppPi, namely an early labelled transition relation, and we show that this semantics is strongly equivalent to the original one by Abadi and Gordon, which uses abstractions and concretions.
+We do not encode AppPi's equational theory directly.
+Instead, we rely on established results that transform such a theory into a confluent and terminating rewrite system, on which our encoding is carried out.
+This encoding is sound with respect to operational correspondence.
+Given the limited follow-up work on AppPi, a key benefit of our approach is that it makes the extensive theoretical and practical tools developed for the pi-calculus available for reasoning in AppPi.

 Documents